UPDATED FOR 2019

 My Upwork profile has helped me earn many $1,000’s on Upwork, and I’ve landed jobs that pay $125 /hr and even $3,000 monthly retainers.

 Get this right, and you stand a good chance of landing work on the Upwork platform – PROVIDED you have the other pieces of the Upwork puzzle in place as well.

-It’s not that difficult, and if you take it in stages, you can be succeeding on Upwork where others are failing miserably.
+It’s not that difficult, and if you take it in stages – you can be succeeding on Upwork where others are failing miserably.

 I read that on average you stand a 1 in14 chance of being successful when you bid for a job.
 Now I don’t know where they arrive at that number, but how you approach potential customers is SO critical the number varies hugely (more on that in another lesson).
 My personal strike rate is way better than 1 in14.

-In this lesson, I’ll show you how to put together your Upwork profile in a way that gives you the best chance of success.
+Now I’ll show you how to put together your Upwork profile in a way that gives you the best chance of success.